GitCollaboration/gitcollab/git-demo-1.md

 ![App deployed using Azure Container Instances viewed in browser][aci-app-browser]

-If you don't have an Azure subscription, create a [free account][azure-account] before you begin.
+If you don't have an Azure sub, create a [free account][azure-account] before you begin.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]